6 Natural Remedies for Swollen Feet and Ankles

 - Repeat this every night for one week.

-Here’s another herb you can keep at home for its many properties (especially anti-inflammatory).
-You can use the essential oil or make a tea that you’ll use to massage the affected area.
+According to a study from the Medical University of Camaguey, this is an herb you should have on hand due to its many properties (especially anti-inflammatory).
+You can use the essential oil or make a tea to massage the affected area.

 - 2 tablespoons of chamomile flowers (20 g)